 As the major urban centers face cuts in education, gentrification of residential areas, and increased cuts in services another reality is taking place – the selling off of “the best of what urban America” has to offer to corporate interests.
 Philadelphia Schools Superintendent, Dr. William Hite recently announced a proposal to close or combine 37 public schools.

-Few people realize that in the September issue of Fortune magazine, the city ran a glowing 8-page “Special Advertising Section” entitled “Smart City“.
+Few people realize that in the September issue of Fortune magazine, the City of Philadelphia ran a glowing 8-page “Special Advertising Section” entitled “Smart City“.
 According to the piece “economic activity is abuzz in historic Philadelphia, home to a fast growing, highly-skilled labor pool“.
 Really?

 Yes, says Mayor Michael Nutter.
 “We offer an ideal environment for CEO’s and entrepreneurs“.
 He may be referring to the ones he met on his recent trip to China.